Educating our Most Rare: Understanding and Responding to the Needs of the Profoundly Gifted

 From B.F.
 Skinner, in Walden Two, we hear:

-The word "violence" is in no way hyperbolic.
+"A fourth-grade reader may be a sixth-grade mathematician.
+The grade is an administrative device which does violence to the nature of the developmental process."The word "violence" is in no way hyperbolic.
 If a profoundly gifted learner is denied access to fitting educational opportunities (sometimes many grades ahead of their age-peers) there can be deleterious developmental injury.
 Profoundly gifted learners are primed to learn: at pace.
 They have intellectual depth and insight.
 They are voracious leaners and consummate creators.